stomp/stomp-spec/src/stomp-specification-1.1.md

     ^@

 The sever may reject any connection attempt.
-The server SHOULD respond back with a `ERROR` frame listing why the connection was rejected and then the sever will close the connection.
+The server SHOULD respond back with an `ERROR` frame listing why the connection was rejected and then close the connection.
 Since STOMP servers must support clients which rapidly connect and disconnect, a server will likely only allow closed connections to linger for short time before the connection is reset.
 This means that a client may not fully receive the `ERROR` frame before the socket is reset.

 ### CONNECT or STOMP Frame

-STOMP servers should handle a `STOMP` frame the same as a `CONNECT` frame.
+STOMP servers should handle a `STOMP` frame in the same manner as a `CONNECT` frame.
 STOMP 1.1 clients should continue to use the `CONNECT` command to remain backward compatible with STOMP 1.0 servers.